 The man grabs the keys, pockets them and steps back.

 Darren opens the car door.
-“I’m sorry,” he blurts out, holding his hand up in the air.
-He wasn’t sure if he was expecting a crowd, but what he had was the driver of the truck and the leery motorcyclist, backing away further as Darren gets out of the car.
+“I’m sorry,” he blurts out, holding his hand up in the air, avoiding eye contact with the other people stopped at the green light.
+The driver of the truck and the leery motorcyclist back further away as Darren gets out of the car.

-He turns and looks back in for anything he might regret leaving behind.
+He turns and looks back in the car for anything he might regret leaving behind.
 He pats his hands on his pants, there’s the phone, the wallet.
-“Hey,” he says, looking up at the man.
-“Could I have the one key, that’s my…”
+“Hey,” he says, looking back at the motorcyclist.
+“Could I have the one key, that’s my . . .”

 The man is already detaching Darren's house key from the loop.
 He tosses it to the ground in front of him.
 “Sorry,” the man says and shrugs.

 Darren furrows his brow.
 He bends down, grabs his key from the pavement and nods to the men.
 “Sorry, again.”
-He turns, checks for traffic and crosses the street behind his, well, the motorcyclist’s car.
+He turns, checks for traffic and crosses the street in front of his, well, the motorcyclist’s car.